Social Groups & Camp

 This is a very exciting time and we look forward to it all being completed!
 Hopefully this is Phase I. Our goal is to update the Main Office area and staff work areas in Phase 2.

-If you are interested in your child participating in a group, please complete the application and submit it to Sarah Pimenta.
+If you are interested in your child participating in a group, please complete the application and submit it to Abigail Waite.
 She will confirm receipt of your application.
-You will hear from a Group Coordinator in 2-3 weeks if a placement is available.
+You will hear from a Group Coordinator within 2-3 weeks if a placement is available.
+Also, an intake/assessment may be required for some clients before the start of groups.
+We will notify each family if this will be needed and schedule an appointment with a licensed therapist here at our Johnston location.

 The Autism Project’s Social Groups are peer groups designed to strengthen the social interaction and communication skills of children, teens, and young adults with autism spectrum disorders.